lodubay/PythonBootcamp2025/SCHEDULE.rst

 	- The ``__init__.py`` file
 	- The usefulness of your PYTHONPATH

-* Notebook: Object Oriented Programming 2
+* Object Oriented Programming 2
 	- Inheritance and Composition

 * Slides for reference
 	- Inheritance and composition
 	- Multiple inheritance (bonus)

-this is a change